Valereon/CMD-desktop/Issues.md

 - it seems *sometimes* the icons on the desktop takes Z-priotiy over the windows
 - the resizing of the window is weirdly offset at differnent window sizes
 - for whatever reason when resizing, when you resize to a larger size and try to resize again it offsets back to the orignal size
+- for whatever reason when you start moving stuff with the new erase() it will fuck everything up but if you do a manual refresh by pressing "r" it fixes it??? dont know wtf is happening